 How many hours of sleep are enough for good health?

 The amount of sleep you need depends on various factors — especially your age.
-Consider these general guidelines for different age groups:
+While sleep needs vary significantly among individuals, consider these general guidelines for different age groups:

 In addition to age, other factors can affect how many hours of sleep you need.
 For example:

 - Sleep quality.
 If your sleep is frequently interrupted, you're not getting quality sleep.
 The quality of your sleep is just as important as the quantity.

 - Previous sleep deprivation.
 If you're sleep deprived, the amount of sleep you need increases.